kylegrover/kylegrover.github.io/_posts/2019-04-20-adding-a-slider-to-a-scene-in-synesthesia.md

 #### Choosing a Variable or Number

 Your options here are truly limitless, but to avoid diving into the specifics of how one shader works I'll play with something that's relevant to every scene: color.
 If you don't know what you want to modify, just pick a random variable or number and see what happens when you modify it!
-If you do have a specific idea in mind, you might luck out by searching for a relevant variable name or exploring [Synesthesia's built in "Uniforms"](https://www.synesthesia.live/docs/uniforms/index.html), but you might need to spend a while getting know the code before you find that magic variable.
+If you do have a specific idea in mind, you might luck out by searching for a relevant variable name or exploring <a href="https://www.synesthesia.live/docs/uniforms/index.html" target="_blank">Synesthesia's built in "Uniforms"</a>, but you might need to spend a while getting know the code before you find that magic variable.

 I'm going to bypass all of that for now by jumping right to the end of the GLSL file and finding the final `return` line - for Glassier that was line 783: `return fragColor;`.
 This line says "okay, we're done here, set the current pixel to this RGBA color".
 The variable I'll be modifying is fragColor, or more specifically fragColor.r - the red value.